How to Speak Up at the Hospital

 - What questions do you have?
 For example, ďI want to know what went wrong.
 Why didnít I get the right supplies and instructions?
 Where did the communication break down?"

 You can also get these thoughts across in a letter.
-Click here for information on writing a complaint letter.
+Click here for information about writing a complaint letter.